Blinkered workshops in USA

 On the tour of Ireland the play was well received by audiences and Patricia puts much of this down to the director Shauna Kelpie, the cast – Patrick McBrearty, Gemma Walker, Cathy Brennan-Bradley and Pat Lynch, and the designers and crew who worked on the production.

-Patricia Byrne, the play’s writer and Artistic Director of Sole Purpose, will travel to Seattle in May to carry out three weeks of workshops with students at Roosevelt High School prior to a major mental health awareness event in the city.
-While in the US Patricia will also travel to New York to a series of meetings set up by the Northern Ireland Bureau in a bid to secure future bookings for the show.
-She is being supported on this project by the Arts Council for NI International Development Award.
+Patricia Byrne, the play’s writer and Artistic Director of Sole Purpose, travelled to Seattle in May to carry out three weeks of workshops with students at Roosevelt High School prior to a major mental health awareness event in the city.
+While in the US Patricia also travelled to New York to a series of meetings set up by the Northern Ireland Bureau in a bid to secure future bookings for the show.
+She was supported on this project by the Arts Council for NI International Development Award.